-The Accounting Act (Regnskapsloven) § 3-3b stipulates that companies, including foreign companies for which Norway is the home state, must provide a report on their policies and practices for corporate governance either in the annual report or in a document referred to in the annual report, and this must include a justification for any deviation from the code of practice or rules for corporate governance to which the company is subject.
+The Accounting Act (Regnskapsloven, also hereinafter "Rskl.") at § 3-3b stipulates that companies, including foreign companies for which Norway is the home state, must provide a report on their policies and practices for corporate governance either in the annual report or in a document referred to in the annual report, and this must include a justification for any deviation from the code of practice or rules for corporate governance to which the company is subject.